 A staple from The Smith menu.
 We’ve always loved it, and we always will.

 We’re starting to learn that the best way to avoid a disappointing meal here is to keep it simple.
 This bar steak is an easy pleaser, and if you order it along with the full menu from the raw bar, you get a suit for free.
 They call it the “business class special.”
 OK, maybe they don’t, but they should.

 A play off bacon-wrapped dates, better known as Devils on Horseback.
 We like it better with the apricots and couldn’t believe how good these were.

 The pretzel is tasty, but that honey mustard is so spicy it will take the white off your teeth.
 Dip with caution, or forever regret it.

 A big, beautiful hunk of meat that’s only available on Tuesdays.
 Get it if you can.

-When I first saw this ridiculously huge bowl of pasta, I thought it was a joke.
-It's fairly delicious, but it's almost like someone's playing a prank on you.
+When we first saw this ridiculously huge bowl of pasta, we thought it was a joke.
+It’s fairly delicious, but it’s almost like someone’s playing a prank on you.
 Nobody needs that much pasta.